-Victoria Police have several resources and available to help applicants throughout the recruitment process.
+Victoria Police has several resources and available to help applicants throughout the recruitment process.
 Take a look at the range below including information sessions, YouTube videos, podcasts, exam tutorials and fitness tools and tips available.

-Attend a free information session to find out more about the Police Officer role, the recruitment process and what a day in the life of a Police Officer looks like.
+Attend a free information session to find out more about the police officer role, the recruitment process and what a day in the life of a police officer looks like.

 View the Victoria Police recruitment process videos:

-A Career in Policing features Police Officers, Protective Services Officers and Police Custody Officers sharing their stories, advice and experience about the recruitment process, life at the Academy, how to pass the fitness test, specialist roles, and much, much more!
+A Career in Policing features police officers, Protective Services Officers and Police Custody Officers sharing their stories, advice and experience about the recruitment process, life at the Academy, how to pass the fitness test, specialist roles, and much, much more!

 Search ‘A Career in Policing’ on Spotify and Apple Podcasts